Quick Answer

 Payment volume growth alone does not determine interchange forecast accuracy.
 Interchange is tied to debit and credit purchases and follows the acquirer-to-issuer flow as part of MDR, so misses often come from modeling assumptions that do not match recorded outcomes.

 Make this decision only after your model reflects the supported mechanics: interchange is part of MDR and is remitted to the issuer.
-The provided sources do not set a rule for when pricing or product changes should come first, so use your own performance data for that call.
+Use your own performance data for that call.

 Treat regulation and routing as scenario constraints, not certainties.
 Card networks set interchange fees, but the provided excerpts do not include specific regulatory or routing thresholds, so avoid assuming favorable conditions in your base case.